...

 Like sleeping pills, barbiturates are defined as “downers.”
 They function by reducing the activity of your nervous system and brain.
 The individual feels at ease as a result.
 Barbiturates can impair memory and judgment.
 Barbiturates can also produce mood changes and make users furious, despondent, and exhausted.
 They are more harmful when misused because they are stronger than most sleeping pills.
 This medicine can cause tolerance in users, who then use it more frequently.
 When used frequently and for an extended period of time, they might weaken muscles, harm the liver, and damage bones.

 Never mix two different medication types together.
 Taking barbiturates along with heroin or alcohol is extremely risky.
 Alcohol, heroin, and barbiturates all reduce brain and nervous system activity.
-Because the neurological system regulates respiration, combining these medicines increases the risk of a barbiturate overdose, which increases the likelihood that the user would cease breathing and pass away.
+The nervous system controls breathing.
+Taking these medicines together raises the risk of a barbiturate overdose.
+This can lead to the user stopping breathing and possibly dying.

 Experience Transformative Recovery at We Level Up Treatment Centers.